 Runtime License: Excelsior JET Runtime may be redistributed as part of your application installed onto general purpose desktop computers and servers at no extra charge.
 At the same time, its use in embedded systems is prohibited.

 Refer to Licensing section on the Excelsior JET Embedded home page.

 - What are the costs associated with Excelsior JET?

 The Excelsior JET Editions targeting desktop and server systems are priced per developer seat.
 Use the Product Selector or contact our Sales Dept. to obtain detailed pricing information for these Editions.

 Production and redistribution use of Excelsior JET Runtime in applications designed to run on general purpose desktop computers and servers are royalty‑free.

 Special pricing is available to microISVs, small early stage startups, and similar businesses.

-Use of the Excelsior JET Runtime in devices other than general purpose desktop computers and servers is subject to royalty payment based on the number of units or concurrent users.
+Use of the Excelsior JET Runtime in devices other than general purpose desktop computers and servers may be subject to royalty payments based on the number of units or concurrent users.

 - How many Excelsior JET licenses do I need?